automl/CAVE/README.md

 ```

 # USAGE
-To run SpySMAC, change into a directory from which the target algorithm can be executed.
-This is necessary to impute any data via SMACs validation.
 You can analyze multiple folders (using the same scenario) with one execution, simply provide the paths to all the SMAC3-results in `--folders`.

 Commandline arguments:
 - --folders: path(s) to folder(s) containing the SMAC3-output

 Optional:
-- --validation: how to validate missing runs on config/inst-pairs
 - --output: where to save the SpySMAC-output
 - --ta_exec_dir: target algorithm execution directory, this should be a path to
-  the directory from which SMAC was run initially. used to find instances and
+  the directory from which SMAC was run initially. used to find instance-files and
-  execute the `algo`-parameter of the SMAC-scenario
+  if necessary execute the `algo`-parameter of the SMAC-scenario (DEFAULT:
+  current working directory)
 - --param_importance: calculating parameter importance is expensive, so you can
   specify which plots you desire: `ablation`, `forward_selection` and/or `fanova`.
   either provide a combination of those or use `all` or `none`
 - --feat_analysis: analysis features is expensive, so you can specify which
-  algorithm to run: `box_violin`, `clustering` and/or `feature_cdf`.
+  algorithm to run: `box_violin`, `clustering`, `importance` and/or `feature_cdf`.
   either provide a combination of those or use `all` or `none`

 For further information on how to use SpySMAC, see: